Quaker BioVentures

 Quaker BioVentures is a venture capital firm focused on investing in life science companies.
 Established in 2003, the firm engages in investments across various sectors of the life science industry, including biopharmaceuticals, medical devices, human diagnostics, specialty pharmaceuticals, and healthcare services.
 Quaker BioVentures supports companies at all stages of development, from early-stage start-ups to established public entities.
 The firm is currently deploying capital from Quaker BioVentures II, a $420 million fund launched in 2007, and manages over $700 million in committed capital.

-Kaarta, Inc. specializes in 3D model generation software that processes environmental data to create accurate, multi-dimensional digital models.
-The company’s technology enables real-time mobile 3D reality capture, allowing users to map complex environments without the need for external signals such as GPS or Wi-Fi.
-Kaarta offers a hand-held 3D scanning system called Contour, which allows users to generate a 3D map while moving through an environment, as well as Stencil 2, a mobile mapping platform designed for rapid scanning.
-Utilizing advanced robotics and proprietary algorithms, Kaarta's solutions streamline workflows and reduce costs while enhancing understanding of physical spaces for both humans and autonomous machines.
+Kaarta, Inc. specializes in 3D model generation software that processes environmental data to create accurate and usable 3D models.
+The company utilizes a patented technology rooted in advanced robotics to enable real-time mobile 3D reality capture, mapping complex environments efficiently without reliance on external signal infrastructures like GPS or Wi-Fi.
+Its offerings include a hand-held 3D scanning system, called Contour, which allows users to walk through an environment while generating a 3D map in real-time.
+Kaarta also provides Stencil 2, a mobile mapping platform designed for rapid scanning.
+By employing specialized localization algorithms and purpose-built technology, Kaarta enhances the ability to bridge the physical world with its digital twin, serving a variety of applications in architecture, geospatial analysis, and autonomous robotics.
 Founded in 2015 and headquartered in Pittsburgh, Pennsylvania, the company was previously known as Real Earth, Inc. before rebranding in December 2016.

 Neuronetics